ezimmerman/sc-solver/README.md

 - In the repl execute `(start-app)` Start app doesn't exit at this time, you will know sc-solver is done when the number of plans saved in the configured plans location equals the number of products configured (see below for configuration).
 On unix you can check the number of plans written with `ls *.json | wc -l` in the saved plans directory.

+Not supported yet, but would be easy to do is to output recommended distribution quantities (Dcs to stores).

 ##### Configuration options.
 sc-solver/profiles.clj provides a number of configuration options for the dev, and test leiningen profiles.